spikeyA/motiai_app/README.md

 ## 🎯 How to Use

 ### Main Features
-- **New Quote**: Tap the blue "New Quote" button to get a random quote with a new gradient background
+- **New Quote**: Tap the blue "New Quote" button to get a random quote with AI-generated background
-- **Background Refresh**: Tap the small orange refresh button to cycle through different gradient backgrounds for the current quote
-- **Tradition Filter**: Tap the purple filter button to choose quotes from specific traditions
 - **Favorite Quotes**: Tap the heart button to save/unsave quotes (persists across app restarts)
 - **Share Quote**: Tap the green share button to copy the quote to clipboard
+- **Audio Toggle**: Tap the volume icon to turn ambient audio on/off

-### Quote Categories
+### AI Features
-- **Buddhist**: Wisdom from Buddhist teachings
-- **Sufi**: Mystical insights from Sufi tradition
-- **Zen**: Meditative wisdom from Zen philosophy
+- **AI Quotes**: When enabled, generates unique quotes with authentic author names
+- **AI Backgrounds**: Automatically generates tradition-specific background images
+- **Smart Caching**: AI images are cached for faster loading on subsequent views
+- **Automatic Storage**: All AI-generated content is stored locally in Hive database

 ## 📁 Project Structure